Working for a Better Future for Iowa

 What is your position on the Second Amendment?

 My general answer to almost every question related to the Second Amendment is, “Is there any part of ‘shall not be infringed’ that is ambiguous?”
-The Federalist Papers clearly state the intent of the Founders with regard to the Second Amendment – that a well-armed citizenry was not only necessary for national defense and self-protection, but also as an important hedge of protection against tyranny.
+The founders were clear as to their intent: a well-armed citizenry was not only necessary for national defense and self-protection, but also as an important hedge of protection against tyranny.

-I also think it’s counterproductive for an employer to tell their workers they cannot be armed for self-protection, even if it is their right to do so, but I also believe that right ends at the entrance to their building.
-Employees have a right to self-defense everywhere they go, and banning them from keeping a firearm in their vehicle infringes heavily on that right for workers who commute or need to run errands after a shift.
+Likewise, I also think it’s counterproductive for an employer to tell their workers they cannot be armed for self-protection, even if it is their right to do so.
+With deference to their own right to demand no firearms within the four walls of the workplace, employees still have the right to self-defense as to travel to and from work.

 A District 19 constituent asked:

-Libraries used to be place where you could go as a kid and parents knew you wouldn’t get into trouble and you would be safe.
+Libraries used to be places where kids could go, and parents knew they wouldn’t get into trouble and would be safe.
 Not anymore.
 Short of chaining ourselves to our kids, how do we protect them from sexually explicit materials in public libraries?

 An Iowa citizen asked: